 During the Utah leg of my trip, I camped not far from Bryce Canyon.
-The day I took the featured photo was entirely dedicated to exploring Utah’s famous Scenic Byway 12 as I drove from Bryce all the way to Capitol Reef National Park.
+The day I took the featured photo was dedicated to exploring Utah’s famous Scenic Byway 12 as I drove from Bryce to Capitol Reef National Park.

-In the middle Escalante area, I stopped at Calf Creek Park to visit and photograph the Lower Calf Creek Falls.
+In the middle of the Escalante area, I stopped at Calf Creek Park to visit and photograph Lower Calf Creek Falls.
 The only way to reach the falls is to hike at the bottom of the narrow canyon along the river.
-The hike itself is 10km round trip and is not very demanding at all.
+The hike is a 10km round trip and is not very demanding.

 Based on my research, I expected to see a lot of people swimming in the falls, taking selfies, and hanging out.
-But, I was lucky; during my hour-long stay at the falls, I met only one other person.
+But, I was lucky; I met only one other person during my hour-long stay at the falls.

 Since I did not plan to stay at the falls until sunset, I did not bring a tripod.
 All I brought was my camera and two lenses for a nice, light hike.
 The only disadvantage was that I could not take long exposure shots of the falls.
 Instead, I used my favorite technique of shooting a series of photos of the running water (10 to 20 shots) and later blended blend them together in Photoshop to create a long exposure effect.

 The main challenge was the limited space around the falls.
 The forest starts just about 10 meters from the water and it was not easy to capture the entire scene with one shot.
 I used the widest focal length I had in my possession (10mm) and it is still was not enough.
 I had to shoot from the sharp angle to make sure the entire falls and the entire wall made into the shot.

 I took 10 consecutive shots, trying to be aa motionless as possible.

 - Aperture: F11